shivanand-Mathapati-Analyst/customer-segmentation-analysis/README.md

 ## 📄 License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for full details.

+---

+### 📊 Data Source

-This project is for portfolio and educational purposes.
-The dataset is sourced from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Online+Retail) and is publicly available.
+The dataset used in this project is sourced from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Online+Retail) and is publicly available.

+---

+⭐ If you found this project useful, consider giving it a star!

 ---